MichaelKohler/hexo-generator-tag-feed/README.md

   - **post** - Path after tag name (Default: atom.xml/rss2.xml)
 - **limit** - Maximum number of posts in the feed (Use `0` or `false` to show all posts)
 - **hub** - URL of the PubSubHubbub hubs (Leave it empty if you don't use it)
+- **appendExtension** - Whether or not it should automatically append ".xml" to the feed URL